JoseSK999/floresta-docs/src/ch04-01-transaction-validation.md

 /// - The first transaction in the block must be coinbase
 /// - The coinbase transaction must have the correct value (subsidy + fees)
 /// - The block must not create more coins than allowed
-/// - All transactions must be valid:
+/// - All transactions must be valid, as verified by [`Consensus::verify_transaction`]
-///     - The transaction must not be coinbase (already checked)
-///     - The transaction must not have duplicate inputs
-///     - The transaction must not spend more coins than it claims in the inputs
-///     - The transaction must have valid scripts
 #[allow(unused)]
 pub fn verify_block_transactions(
     height: u32,